imoremada/bank-service/bank-service/README.md

 # Read Me First

 ####This test has been implemented with Spring Boot, Spring Batch Combined by following with Hexagonal architecture
+* System Requirement
+  * Java11
+  * Maven

-* Application has been designed with hexagonal architecture where we have three layers called driving, core and driven
+* Application has been designed with hexagonal architecture where we have three layers called driving, core and driven with domain driven naming for packages
   * driving layer is having controller, dtos and handler, mapper
   * core layer is having the business logic and it has been decoupled with service interface and core models.
 In this case core layer doesn't know anything about the driving and driven layer
   * driven layer is having the adapters to get data from data sources or other sub systems, in this layer we have JPA entities JPARepositories, and Command and Query Adapters

 * How To Run
   * Application has been designed using H2 in memory database. later it can be changed to any database
   * once application has been started you can access the swagger link using http://localhost:8080/swagger-ui/index.html